 When in the MIDI Learn mode you will notice little text balloons conveniently display the controller number which the control is mapped to.
 Another one of those small little details that make all the difference.

 FabFilter Twin 2 has a lot to offer: quality sound, great filters, the new delays, and of course the amazing modulation system.

 The guys at FabFilter focus on sound quality and usability, and it shows in this synth.

 I was very pleased to see some of the best things from Volcano 2 appear in Twin 2; The what-you-use-is-what-you-see modulation system, interactive filter display, undo/redo and A/B… The addition of component buttons also allows for more components, without cluttering the screen.
 It is amazing to see the difference between Twin and Twin 2, what a great improvement this new interface is.

 I haven’t checked all 1,600+ presets yet (!!) but browsing the “Best Of” category you get a good idea of how powerful and extremely versatile Twin 2 is.
 Programming the synth can be as easy or as complicated as you want, so it’s actually a great plug-in for both beginners and advanced users.

 I could go on for a bit, but if you want to know more you should probably take a look at the pdf manual, or head on over to the FabFilter website for more information and make sure to download a fully functional 30-day trial version of Twin 2.

 FabFilter Twin 2 is available for Windows and Mac (VST/AU/RTAS/standalone).
-A license can be purchased from FabFilter’s online shop for 129 EUR / $169 USD.
+A license can be purchased at FabFilter’s online shop and from distributor Plugin Boutique for 129 EUR / $169 USD.
 Current FabFilter users can upgrade/crossgrade at a reduced price.